North Korea Drops Nuclear Bomb On US City In Propaganda Video Of WW3 Simulation

 — KoreanPeninsulaNews (@KoreanWarNews) April 19, 2017

-The horrific footage displayed missiles shooting over the Pacific and exploding in a giant ball of fire in the US.
-It ends with a burning US Stars and Stripes flag that is superimposed over rows of white crosses in a cemetery, according to Reuters.
+The horrific footage displayed missiles shooting over the Pacific and exploding in a giant ball of fire in the U.S. It ends with a burning U.S. Stars and Stripes flag that is superimposed over rows of white crosses in a cemetery, according to Reuters.

 The disturbing musical debuted an entire song about missile launches, the South Korean newswire Yonhap reported.
 The musical was performed by a uniformed choir and orchestra, in a large theater hall.
 The performance took place in the capital, Pyongyang.